 When red blood cells are destroyed, a yellow pigment called bilirubin is produced.
 When many red blood cells are destroyed, bilirubin can accumulate within the skin and other tissues.
-As a result, the newborn's skin and whites of the eyes may appear yellow (called jaundice—see Problems in Newborns:Common causes).
-In severe cases, the brain may be damaged (called kernicterus—see Complications), and severe anemia can result in the fetus's death.
+As a result, the newborn's skin and whites of the eyes may appear yellow (called jaundice Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more ).
+In severe cases, the brain may be damaged (called kernicterus Complications of jaundice ), and severe anemia can result in the fetus's death.
 Miscarriage can occur.

 Occasionally, other molecules on the woman's red blood cells are incompatible with those of the fetus.
 Such incompatibility can cause problems similar to those of Rh incompatibility.